guy-mograbi-at-gigaspaces/github-pull-requests-chrome-extension/README.md

 ---------------

 in order to install the plugin you need to do the following:
- - Download the release zip. [download latest](https://github.com/guy-mograbi-at-gigaspaces/github-pull-requests-chrome-extension/releases/download/v0.0.372/github-pull-requests-chrome-extension-0.0.372.zip)  TBD
+ - Download the release zip. [download latest](https://github.com/guy-mograbi-at-gigaspaces/github-pull-requests-chrome-extension/releases/download/v0.0.372/github-pull-requests-chrome-extension-0.0.372.zip)
  - Extract the zip file
  - Click on the settings button
  - choose `more-tools --> extension`